last updated 13/10/2014

 The Complete Installation

 However each design has its compromises.
+I’d consider a DC-DC converter with a bypass switch, especially if I didn’t have solar.
 The end user needs to decide what suits his or her application and budget.

 The schematic for a complete system would look something like this, excluding fuses and circuit breakers: